| | | | |

 5. In a large bowl mix the 4 cans of Campbell’s soup with the 2 cans of water.

-6. Assemble the Cabbage Rolls, spray a 13×9 casserole dish or 2 smaller 8×8 casserole with spray oil.
-Take one cabbage leaf and a large spoonful of meat mixture and place in the center of the leaf then rolling the leaf up and set in the prepared pans.
+6. Assemble the Cabbage Rolls, and spray a 13×9 casserole dish or 2 smaller 8×8 casseroles with spray oil.
+Take one cabbage leaf and a large spoonful of meat mixture and place in the center of the leaf then roll the leaf up and set in the prepared pans.
 When all of the cabbage leaves have been filled with the meat mixture, pour the tomato soup mixture on top.

 Recipe Card powered byTasty Recipes